se-ran/DynamicASLProject/README.md

 In remote work environments, individuals who are deaf or hard of hearing often face challenges in effectively communicating during video conferences.
 To address this, we propose a solution that leverages sign language recognition technology to break communication barriers and empower individuals with hearing impairments to communicate seamlessly.

 ## Project Goal
-This project develops a real-time sign language recognition model to convert sign language into spoken language, enabling seamless communication and expanding opportunities for the hearing impaired.
-For example, this technology could allow a deaf individual to communicate directly with clients through sign language in face-to-face services such as banking.
+This project focuses on developing a real-time sign language recognition model that converts sign language into spoken language, facilitating seamless communication and creating new opportunities for individuals with hearing impairments.
+Beyond enabling communication, this solution unlocks new possibilities.
+For instance, it empowers deaf individuals to interact directly with clients using sign language in face-to-face services, such as banking.

 ## Key Features and Technologies
 1. **Real-Time Sign Language Recognition**